naufalmukhbit/onlineshop/README.md

  - Login page with capability to login as guest (normal user) or admin

 ## TODO
- - Add product CRUD for admin
+ - Fix edit product ID and category for admin
  - Sort products by date and price
  - Grid view and list view toggle at Home